 The Sony Alpha A7 III is a mirrorless interchangeable lens camera that was announced in February 2018 and is equipped with a full frame sensor.
 It offers a resolution of 24 megapixel.

-The Sony A7 III has a Camera Elo of 3236.
+Is the Sony A7 III a good camera?
+The A7 III has a Camera Elo of 3234.
 This very strong rating puts it among the elite group of camera grand masters.
 The A7 III ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the A7 III also falls among the top 10 percent.
+In terms of its sensor size category (full frame cameras), the A7 III also ranks among the top 10 percent.

 |Sony A7 III|